Czech Republic: Petr Fiala named new prime minister | DW | 28.11.2021

 After weeks of delay due to President Zeman's health problems, Petr Fiala has been named the new prime minister.
 The center-right leader is replacing billionaire populist Andrej Babis.

-Czech President Milos Zeman named Petr Fiala as the prime minister of the Czech Republicon Sunday following his electoral win in October.
+Czech President Milos Zeman named Petr Fiala as the prime minister of the Czech Republic on Sunday following Fiala's electoral win in October.

-Fiala leads the center-right coalition and was able to oust the outgoing populist Prime Minister Andrej Babis with the support of several left-wing parties.
+Fiala leads a center-right coalition and was able to oust the outgoing populist Prime Minister Andrej Babis with the support of several left-wing parties.

 Zeman left the hospital on Saturday after being treated for health problems.
 He also recently tested positive for COVID-19 and was thus separated from Fiala by plexiglass during the ceremony at Zeman's residence near the capital, Prague.